-A. Directors and Executive Management
+A. Directors and Senior Management

-The following table sets forth the name, age and position of each member of our Board of Directors ("Board") members as of the date of this Annual Report on Form 20-F. Our Board consists of six members elected by our shareholders at the general meeting ("Shareholder Elected Members" and each, a "Shareholder Elected Member"), and three members elected by our employees ("Employee Elected Members" and each, an "Employee Elected Member").
+The following table sets forth the name, age and position of each of our board of directors ("Board") members as of the date of this Annual Report on Form 20-F, except Mr. Peacock, who has stepped down from the Board effective November 15, 2021.
+Our Board consists of five members elected by our shareholders at the general meeting ("Shareholder Elected Members" and each, a "Shareholder Elected Member"), and three members elected by our employees ("Employee Elected Members" and each, an "Employee Elected Member").
 Shareholder Elected Members are elected by our shareholders every year and Employee Elected Members are elected by our employees every third year.
-The terms of office of the Shareholder Elected Members expire in 2024 and the terms of office of the Employee Elected Members expire in 2025.
-All members of the Board, however elected, are eligible for reelection.
+The terms of office of the Shareholder Elected Members and the Employee Elected Members expire in 2022.
+All members of the Board, however elected, are eligible for re-election.

-The business address of our directors is our registered office address at c/o Genmab A/S, Carl Jacobsens Vej 30, 2500 Valby, Denmark.
+The business address of our directors is our registered office address at c/o Genmab A/S, Kalvebod Brygge 43, 1560 Copenhagen V, Denmark.

-Name of Board Member Age Position(s) Deirdre P. Connelly 63 Chair (independent, Shareholder Elected) Pernille Erenbjerg 56 Deputy Chair (independent, Shareholder Elected) Anders Gersel Pedersen 72 Board member (non-independent, Shareholder Elected) Paolo Paoletti 73 Board member (independent, Shareholder Elected) Rolf Hoffmann 64 Board member (independent, Shareholder Elected) Elizabeth O'Farrell 59 Board member (independent, Shareholder Elected) Takahiro Hamatani 49 Board member (non-independent, Employee Elected) Martin Schultz 48 Board member (non-independent, Employee Elected) Mijke Zachariasse 50 Board member (non-independent, Employee Elected)
+Name of Board Member Age Position(s) Deirdre P. Connelly 61 Chair (independent, Shareholder Elected) Pernille Erenbjerg 54 Deputy Chair (independent, Shareholder Elected) Anders Gersel Pedersen 70 Board member (non-independent, Shareholder Elected) Paolo Paoletti 71 Board member (independent, Shareholder Elected) Rolf Hoffmann 62 Board member (independent, Shareholder Elected) Peter Storm Kristensen 47 Board member (non-independent, Employee Elected) Mijke Zachariasse 48 Board member (non-independent, Employee Elected) Rima Bawarshi Nassar 68 Board member (non-independent, Employee Elected) Jonathan Peacock (1) 63 Board member (independent, Shareholder Elected)